FaceTime with My 19-Year-Old Self

 38: Yeah, it uses the macOS accessibility APIs to read the frontmost app, and it classifies your activity into—

-19: It’s so much work to write things that work on Linux, and then figure out how to write stuff for Windows.
-And you can just have this AI write the code for any of those platforms?
+19: It’s so much work to write things that work on Linux for my assignments, and I can’t even figure out how to get started writing Windows desktop software.
+And you can just have this AI write the code for any of Mac, Windows, Linux, web, mobile.
+You can literally build anything?

 38: …